 Ravi joined Watsi on March 12th, 2013.
-Seven years ago, Ravi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ravi's most recent donation traveled 8,500 miles to support Felix, an elementary school student from Kenya, to fund a fracture repair surgery so he can move his arm.
+Eight years ago, Ravi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ravi's most recent donation traveled 8,500 miles to support Rayvan, a 1-month-old baby boy from Kenya, to fund life-changing spina bifida surgery.

 Felix is a grade four student who lives with his grandmother.
 His elderly grandmother, who is a small scale farmer, takes care of him and his younger sibling, because their mother was not able to.
 On July 24th, when Felix was playing, he fell and caused a fracture on his right hand, so that he is now unable to move it.
 Felix was brought to our medical partner's care center by his grandmother.
 Fortunately, the surgeons there can help.
 On August 2nd, Felix will undergo a fracture repair procedure, called an open reduction and internal fixation.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 Felix's grandmother said, "I love my grandchildren even if their mother left them.
 I want to see them happy and growing like other children.
 I kindly ask for help and hope his surgery will go well.”